What is meditation?

 So, to put meditation in a very simple nutshell, meditation says Get those positive feelings by focusing on positive things.
 Just focus more.

-When you gaze up at the night sky, you feel free, but not because the night sky genuinely forces you to feel free.
-Rather, your own mind produces that feeling of freedom when you gaze up at the sky.
+When you gaze up at the night sky, you feel free, right?
+But you don’t feel free because the night sky itself forces your mind to go into freedom mode.
+You feel free because your mind creates that feeling for itself when you look at the sky.

 When you meditate on water, you are actually using the water as a way to meditate on the feeling of purity that is a part of your own mind.

-And when you focus on that part of your mind, that part which creates the feeling of purity, you cause it to grow.
+And when you focus on that part of your mind, you cause it to grow.
+Because what we focus on grows.

 And so, the final, final, final part of this explanation of meditation is this: